 Considering that, keeping an eye on the latest Android mobile app development trends to follow is crucial.
-The curated list provided below is both a glimpse into the future and a long-story-short about the hottest trends of today.
+The curated list provided below is both a glimpse into the future and a long-story-short about the Android development latest trends.

 With the cloud computing bringing the vast amount of computing power for every company, building AI models augmenting daily processes or performing tasks unthinkable before became more accessible.
 According to Accenture, modern AI accessible today can boost productivity by up to 40%.

 Both the strength and the problem with AI is in the versatility of solutions – they can be applied to automate various tasks, including natural language processing, image recognition, or data analytics.
 Moreover, only the process of training is computing-heavy.
 The already trained neural network can be launched and effectively used on the mobile device, without devouring the processor.

 Google launched its Google Lens app that enables the user to take a photo of basically anything and google it.
 The app is able to read the text from images or to search for the thing depicted, for example, a breed of dog, the name of the actress in the film or is the fruit on the tree edible,